joshmcd/ERes_scripts/README.md

-Simple script to manage Docutek ERes using water-webdriver
+Simple ruby script to manage Docutek ERes using water-webdriver